Editor: V. Dimov, M.D., Allergist/Immunologist, Cleveland Clinic Florida, Clinical Associate Professor, FAU Charles E. Schmidt College of Medicine

 Modified Asthma Predictive Index (API) (click to enlarge the image).

-Severe asthma: “What to do when asthma is not doing well?” (click to enlarge the image).
+Uncontrolled asthma: “What to do when asthma is not doing well?” (click to enlarge the image).

 What to expect when visiting an allergy clinic